“At the birth of the planet, the most beautiful encounter between land and sea must have been on the Montenegrin coast.”lord byron

 Top Five Destinations In Montenegro

 - Kotor Is one of the best-preserved medieval towns on the Adriatic coast.
 The fortified town is tucked against the steep mountains surrounding the deep channels of the Bay of Kotor.
-Kotor’s architecture reflects the various empires that ruled over the region, with the Venetian-flavored Old Town as the highlight.
+Kotor’s architecture reflects the various empires that ruled the region, with the Venetian-flavored Old Town as the highlight.
 The 12th-century Cathedral of Saint Trypho is a gem.

-- Durmitor National Park Is a thickly forested mountainous area of the village of Žabljak, is a paradise for nature lovers and outdoor enthusiasts.
+- Durmitor National Park Is a thickly forested mountainous area of the village of Žabljak and is a paradise for nature lovers and outdoor enthusiasts.
 In the Dinaric Alps, the park includes the high-altitude peaks of the Durmitor Massif, 18 glacial lakes, and the Tara River, home to the second deepest gorge in the world.

 - Perast Is an idyllic small town notable for its stone-crafted villas and historic churches.
 Our Lady of the Rocks and St. George, situated on tiny islets, are some of the city’s most picturesque chapels.
 The Church of St. Nikola is worth a visit for the lovely views after your climb up to the belfry.
-This bay-front city has stone jetties along the waterfront that are popular places for sunbathing and relaxing.
+This bay-front city has stone jetties along the waterfront, popular places for sunbathing and relaxing.

 - Budva At the center point of Montenegro’s coastline, and as some call it Montenegro’s Riveria, Budva boasts a picturesque Old Town, an abundance of beaches, and several important cultural sites.
-It has vibrant nightlife, which draws a lot of tourists.
-It is very much a party town by night and a gambling haven, second only to Monaco.
+It has a vibrant nightlife, which draws a lot of tourists.
+It is a party town by night and a gambling haven, second only to Monaco.

 - Ostrog Monastery High up in the large rock of Ostroška Greda, you discover this wonder.
 It is the country’s most unusual architectural site and a major Christian pilgrimage destination.
 This 17th Century monastery was carved out of a cave in an almost vertical mountain cliff with only the whitewashed facade visible.
 The monastery includes two inner cave churches ornamented by frescoes, some of which were painted directly on the rock walls.